 A popular plugin related to the social media feed sliders is Smash Balloon Social Photo Feed.

-Case in point: I shaved off 2+ seconds when I took down the Footer Instagram Feed I used to have on my site a while back, with use of Smash Balloon.
+Case in point: I shaved off 2+ seconds when I took down the Footer Instagram Feed I used to have on my site a while back, with the use of Smash Balloon.

 You’re probably asking the following: